 - Weighing balance/ balances e.g., bulk weighing balance (weighs in kilogram), electronic weighing balance (weighs in grams and milligrams).

-- Mixing equipment e.g., pneumatic mixers (air-mix mixer or air-drive mixer), diffusion/ tumbling mixers (e.g., V-blender, double cone blender, cubic mixer, drum blender), convective mixers (e.g., ribbon blenders, orbiting screw mixers, horizontal high intensity blenders, planetary blenders, diffusion mixer with intensifier bar/agitator, forberg blenders, horizontal double arm mixers, vertical high intensity mixer).
+- Mixing equipment e.g., pneumatic mixers (air-mix mixer or air-driven mixer), diffusion/ tumbling mixers (e.g., V-blender, double cone blender, cubic mixer, drum blender), convective mixers (e.g., ribbon blenders, orbiting screw mixers, horizontal high-intensity blenders, planetary blenders, diffusion mixer with intensifier bar/agitator, Forberg blenders, horizontal double arm mixers, vertical high-intensity mixer).

 - Granulators e.g., rotating shape granulators, mechanical agitator granulators (e.g., ribbon or paddle blender, sigma blade mixer, planetary mixer, orbiting screw mixers), high-shear granulator, fluidized bed granulator, dry granulator etc.

 - Dying equipment e.g., spray dryer, rotary dryer, fluidized bed dryer etc.

 - Tabletting machine – single punch tablet press and multi-station/ rotary tablet press (e.g., High-speed rotary tablet machines and multi-layer rotary tablet machines).